As always, we create resources with new PCN Managers and Clinical Directors in mind.

 Use the templates provided by the organisations that provide support to your clinical systems.
 Do not manually code, as this will result in errors and an inaccurate view of the performance to date.

-Double-check the codes are accurate.
+Double-check that the codes are accurate.

 Ensure your locums and other interim staff understand and know which templates and codes to use and why.